rtm-rs/rtm-rs.github.io/source/content/_index.md

 content = "We recognize there are no solutions, only tradeoffs.
 We aim to provide the flexibility to allow you to make the tradeoffs you prefer."

 [[extra.list]]
-title = "Flexible & Correct"
+title = "Flexible & Welcoming"
-content = "We support proto-type and production use cases as first class citizens."
+content = "We support prototype and production use cases as first class citizens.
+Likewise new users are as welcome as veterans."

 [[extra.list]]
 title = "Fast by choice ⚡️"
 content = "We value performance.
-While no 'code' is faster than 'no code', we recognize improving performance requires iterating on the tradeoffs being made."
+We also recognize improving performance requires iterating on the tradeoffs being made."

 +++